ExpressionEngine/ExpressionEngine-User-Guide/docs/fieldtypes/member.md

 When set to yes, authors will be allowed to create multiple relationships in a single field.

 #### Minimum selection
-The minimum number of relationships that can be added to the field.
+The minimum number of members that can be added to the field.

 #### Maximum selection
-The maximum number of relationships that can be added to the field.
+The maximum number of members that can be added to the field.

 #### Display Member IDs?
 When enabled, member IDs will be displayed together with member screen name inside the field.

 #### Defer field initialization?
-When enabled, this field won’t initialize until the Edit Relationships button is clicked on.
+When enabled, this field won’t initialize until the Edit Members button is clicked on.
 This can result in faster control panel page load times.

 ## Template Tag Pair